Comrade Sisters | In a Time of Panthers – Double Book Signing + Discussion

 A long time coming, Ericka Huggins’ and Stephen Shames’ Comrade Sisters: Women of the Black Panther Party highlights the little-known story of the backbone of the Black Panther Party: the women.
 It’s estimated that six out of ten Panther Party members were women.
 While these remarkable women of all ages and diverse backgrounds were regularly making headlines agitating, protesting, and organizing, off-stage these same women were building communities and enacting social justice, providing food, housing, education, healthcare, and more.
 Comrade Sisters is their story.
 Most importantly, the book includes contributions from over fifty former women members – some well-known, others not – who vividly recall their personal experiences from that time.

-Huggins, Shames, and Scales will be joined by original member of the Black Panther Party for Self-Defense, poet, author, and university professor, Regina Jennings.
+Huggins, Shames, and Scales will be joined by original member of the Black Panther Party for Self-Defense, poet, author, and university professor, Regina Jennings, and Panther Party member Rev. Cheryl Dawson.
 The event will be moderated by Dr. Deborah Willis.

 Presented by The Greene Space and the Center for Black Visual Culture at the Institute of African American Affairs, and cosponsored by the Department of Photography & Imaging, NYU Tisch School of the Arts and the NYU Center for Media, Culture, and History.